The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Quasi-continuity of the solution of SPDE without obstacle

-where $C$ is a constant depending only on the structure constants of the equation.\\ \end{lemma} \begin{proof} All along this proof, we shall denote by $C$ or $C_{\epsilon} $ some constant which may change from line to line.\\ The following estimate for the solution of the SPDE we consider is well-known:
+where $C$ is a constant depending only on the structure constants of the equation. \end{lemma} \begin{pf} All along this proof, we shall denote by $C$ or $C_{\varepsilon} $ some constant which may change from line to line.

-where $C$ is a constant depending only on the structure constants of the equation.\\ Consider the approximation $(v^n )_n$ defined by \eqref{eq:1}, $P$-almost surely, it converges weakly to $v=\kappa(u,u^+(0))$ in $L^2(0,T;H_0^1(\mathcal{O}))$.\\ We remark that $v^n-u$ satisfies the following equation: applying the It\^o's formula to $(v^n-u)^2$, see Lemma 7 in \cite{DMS05}, we have The last term in the right member of (\ref{original}) is obviously non-positive so